devjseu/yamvc-demo-app/README.md

 ```javascript
 npm install
 ```
-To install all necessary libraries needed to run project in browser, type:
+To install all necessary libraries needed to run project in the browser, type:
 ```javascript
 bower install
 ```